perladvent/perldotcom/content/article/_pub_2005_04_07_mockobject_kata.md

       "perl-testing",
       "test-mockobject"
    ],
-   "authors" : [
-      "stevan-little"
-   ],
-   "image" : null,
    "draft" : null,
-   "title" : "Perl Code Kata: Mocking Objects",
-   "slug" : "/pub/2005/04/07/mockobject_kata.html",
-   "date" : "2005-04-07T00:00:00-08:00",
    "thumbnail" : null,
    "description" : " The last Perl Code Kata was on DBD::Mock, a mock DBI driver which is useful for testing Perl DBI applications.
-This Kata delves once again into the world of mock objects, this time using the more general Test::MockObject module...."
+This Kata delves once again into the world of mock objects, this time using the more general Test::MockObject module....", "title" : "Perl Code Kata: Mocking Objects",
+   "slug" : "/pub/2005/04/07/mockobject_kata.html",
+   "authors" : [
+      "stevan-little"
+   ]
 }